Ontario Highway 537

 Secondary Highway 537, commonly referred to as Highway 537, is a provincially maintained secondary highway in the Canadian province of Ontario.
 The highway is 16.1 km in length, connecting Highway 69 near Wanup with Finni Road.
 It once continued 3.6 km further to intersect Highway 17 in Wahnapitae, but was truncated in 1998; this portion of the route is now designated as Greater Sudbury Municipal Road 537.
-Highway 537 remains the only secondary highway in the province within a jurisdiction that also maintains a county/regional road network.
+Highway 537 is now the only secondary highway in the province located within a jurisdiction that also maintains its own county/regional road network.